Kokborok: Literature

-Kokborok Tei Hukumu Mission (KOHM)

-'Kokborok Tei Hukumu' Mission is a Tripuri cultural organization which has been established to promote the language and culture of the Tripuri people.
-The mission was started by Naphurai Jamatia.
-It has its office in Krishnanagar in Agartala.

-It is the largest publisher of books in Kokborok, most notable of which is the Kokborok Dictionaries by Binoy Debbarma, Anglo-Kokborok Dictionary (1996) and Anglo-Kokborok-Bengali Trilingual Dictionary (2002).
-Kok Dictionary, the online Kokborok Dictionary is largely based on it.

-Kokborok Library, Khumulwng

-A library of Kokborok books has been functioning in Khumulwng town since 2015.
-It has been set up by the Tripura Tribal Areas Autonomous District Council (TTAADC) through Government funding and is functioning in a building constructed for the library in Khumulwng town near the Khumulwng stadium.

-The library currently holds more than 5,000 books of Kokborok language and related topics.

 Educational institutions

 There are two universities in Tripura which provide Kokborok language courses as part of Bachelors, Masters and Doctorate degrees.
-There are more than 15 colleges in Tripura state where Kokborok is taught as part of the undergraduate courses.
+There are more than 20 colleges in Tripura state where Kokborok is taught as part of the undergraduate courses.
 Also, there are more than 30 Government schools where Kokborok is taught in the higher secondary school level under the Tripura Board of Secondary Education.

 Department of Kokborok, Tripura University

 The Department of Kokborok in Tripura University, Agartala is responsible for the teaching of Kokborok language and literature and started functioning in 2015.

 It runs an M.A (Master of Arts) in Kokborok language, a one-year PG Diploma and a 6-month Certificate course.

 The university grants Bachelor of Arts (B.A) degrees with Kokborok as an elective subject in its various constituent colleges since 2012.
 The colleges affiliated to the university where Kokborok is taught in the B.A degree are: